Quansight-Labs/quansight-labs-site/posts/2021/08/low-code-workshop.md

 The progress from the `numpy` new comer's meeting can be seen in this issue https://github.com/melissawm/numpy/pull/27 .

-A highlight, to us, is that we provided opportunities for both long time `numpy` fans and high school students a chance to see themselves in history of such a foundational tool like `numpy`.
+A highlight, to us, is that we provided opportunities for both long time NumPy fans and high school students a chance to see themselves in history of such a foundational tool like NumPy.
 Moreover, attendees were still adding alt text contributions after the event concluded.